nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/search.md

     ![]({{file name='simple_search_suggestion-web-ui.png'}} ?w=550,border=true)
 2. Click on the document's name to open it.

-When you start typing words in the quick search field, in the top right corner of the page, you are displayed some results as you type.
+When you start typing words in the quick search field, in the top right corner of the page, results are displayed as you type.
 This is the suggestion search.
 You can type words or dates in this field.
 Results include three types of items:
 - Documents
 - User
 - Group